 This course covers algorithmic and computational tools for solving optimization problems with the goal of providing decision-support for business intelligence.
 We will cover the fundamentals of linear, integer and nonlinear optimization.
 We will emphasize optimization as a large-scale computational tool, and show how to link programming languages, such as Python, Java and C++, with optimization software, such as Gurobi and CPLEX, to develop industrial-strength decision-support systems.
 We will demonstrate how to incorporate uncertainty into optimization problems.
 Throughout the course, we will cover a variety of modern applications and show how to deploy large-scale optimization models.

-This course covers online and phyical service systems with a focus on designing and managing them.
-When designing service systems, we need to figure out the sales channels to use when offering services, design incentive mechanisms and make tactical capacity decisions.
-When operating service systems, we need to make real-time pricing decisions, allocate capacity between different needs, make product recommendations and forecast demand and customer behavior.
+This course covers online and physical service systems with a focus on designing and managing them.
+When designing service systems, we need to determine the sales channels to use when offering services, design incentive mechanisms and make tactical capacity decisions.
+When operating service systems, we need to make rea-time pricing decisions, allocate capacity between different needs, make product recommendations, and forecast demand and customer behavior.
 Depending on the application setting, the capacity we manage can be physical, such as seats on an airplane to be allocated to passengers with different willingness to pay amounts, or digital, such as visitors on a webpage to be allocated between advertisers.
 We will cover ideas from revenue management, experimentation for demand learning, auctions, mechanism design and network theory.

-This course introduces students to fundamental concepts in digital marketing and prepares them for roles as marketers, entrepreneurs or product managers.
+This course introduces students to fundamental concepts in digital marketing and prepares them for roles as a marketer, entrepreneur or product manager.
 Students will be exposed to an overview of the major players in the advertising and digital industries, as well as a variety of tools commonly found in start-ups and technology firms.
-Course material will be covered with a mixture of case studies, lectures and guest speakers.
+Course material will be covered with a mixture of case studies, lectures, and guest speakers.

 This class introduces the principal legal issues involved in starting, managing and operating a technology-oriented business by entrepreneurs.
 It is intended to provide non-law students with an understanding of many of the laws and regulations to which developing businesses in the United States tech sector are typically subject—from the time an entrepreneur conceives and begins to build a business, implements a business plan, and obtains financing, to when she begins operations in anticipation of managing a mature company and considering possible exit strategies.
 The instructor, a former corporate partner in a large New York City law firm, will adopt the role of a general counsel to a start-up company advising his client/students about how laws and regulations affect their businesses at various stages of development, as well as about typical key contractual terms and negotiating strategies.
 Practicing lawyers will serve as guest lecturers.
 The course is designed to impart an understanding not only about substantive areas of the law that intersect with tech businesses but also about the role that lawyers should—and should not—play in burgeoning business enterprises.
 Students will gain insights into how lawyers approach business problems and the benefits and limitations of such a perspective.